MicrosoftDocs/azure-devops-docs/docs/report/add-charts-to-dashboard.md

 ## Add a work item query or chart

 >[!NOTE]
-><b>Feature availability: </b> This feature is supported from Team Services or TFS 2015.
-With Team Services, you can add a [work item query chart widget](widget-catalog.md#build-history-widget) to a team dashboard.
+><b>Feature availability: </b> This feature is supported from VSTS or TFS 2015.
+With VSTS, you can add a [work item query chart widget](widget-catalog.md#build-history-widget) to a team dashboard.

 You add work item queries and charts to a dashboard from the Queries page.
 Queries and charts must be associated with queries under the Shared queries folder.